yaseenkady/tree.pro/tree/4_urinary/1_kidney/nephrogenic_diabetes_insipidus.md

 ADHR

-Exposure to lithium
+Exposure to lithium; The most common cause

+Hypercalcemia

 # >

 DIABETES INSIPIDUS

-High serum ADH
+High serum ADH; Can be normal